 Recognition of, and motivation for, learning

-Currently, learners enrolled on any of the 850 short courses on OpenLearn can keep track of their learning on an individual course via their MyOpenLearn profile.
+Currently, learners enrolled on any of the hundreds of short courses on OpenLearn can keep track of their learning on an individual course via their MyOpenLearn profile.
 Each course carries an Activity Record to print or to share online and a Statement of Participation for completed courses.
 Digital badges issued with each BOC and accompanying Statement of Participation are a different marker of achievement: learners will have not only read full online courses but will have passed online quizzes to earn their digital badge and OU Statement of Participation.

 Our research has shown that this: